[Complete Guide] Knowledge of Battery Ampere Hours (Ah)

 1. AC (alternating current):

-• With alternating current, the direction of the electric current periodically reverses.
+• In alternating current, the direction of the electric current reverses periodically.

-• Alternating current is the type of electrical current used in most homes and businesses because it can be easily converted to different voltages using transformers.
+• Alternating current is the type of electrical current used in most homes and businesses because it can be easily converted into different voltages using transformers.

-• Alternating current is the type of electricity produced by power plants and is transmitted over long distances more efficiently than direct current.
+• Alternating current is the type of electricity generated by power plants and is transmitted over long distances more efficiently than direct current.

 2. DC (direct current):